-The Bard program moves through two phases designed to develop the candidate as both a skilled practitioner and a liberally educated professional.
-Year 1 is organized specifically to support and guide the candidate through an initial job or service placement.
-In Year 2, candidates shift focus to explore the broader context of education by completing an interdisciplinary project in their elected concentration area.
+The Bard program moves through phases designed to develop the candidate as both a skilled practitioner and a liberally educated professional.
+Faculty advisors support and guide the candidate in connection to jobs in education or service placements.
+Candidates also explore the broader context of education by completing an interdisciplinary project in their elected concentration area.

-During the summer term, candidates formalize a field placement in a local educational setting.
+Candidates formalize a field placement in a local educational setting.
 Most often this setting is a public school classroom, but candidates may seek or hold placements in an independent, alternative, or private school, after-school program, museum or informal education setting, tutoring or mentoring program, community organization, or other educational non-profit.
 In many cases, continuing service or employment in education positions can meet requirements for field placement credit.
-Candidates who are pursuing a California single subject teaching credential must find a public school placement that meets specific state requirements.
+Candidates who are pursuing a California single subject teaching credential or other form of credentialing should contact the Bard MAT office to consider ways the practicum requirement might align with with specific state requirements.

-Beginning in the second summer, candidates identify an area of research concentration, propose an extended independent project, and confirm a faculty adviser.
+As core structure of the program, candidates identify an area of research concentration, propose an extended independent project, and confirm a faculty adviser.
 The project proposal is reviewed by a faculty committee for recommendations, revisions, and approval.
-The candidate is expected to coordinate their research project with two interdisciplinary "School & Society" seminars (Art, Activism and the Making of Modern Los Angeles and Transnational Los Angeles), as well as four "community education electives" and regular mentoring support from their faculty adviser.
+The candidate is expected to coordinate their research project with two interdisciplinary "School & Society" seminars (Art, Activism and the Making of Modern Los Angeles and Transnational Los Angeles), as well as any necessary "community education electives" and regular mentoring support from their faculty adviser.
 IRP topics can vary widely but follow one of three general themes:

 1) Subject matter topics (common to the candidate’s credentialing area)